Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 The `@azure/identity` library does not contain a `TokenCredential` implementation which can be constructed directly with an `AccessToken`.
 This is intentionally omitted as a main line scenario as access tokens expire frequently and have constrained usage.
 However, we understand there may be some scenarios where authenticating a service client with a pre-fetched token is necessary.

 In this example, `StaticTokenCredential` implements the `TokenCredential` abstraction.
-It takes a pre-fetched access token in its constructor as an `AccessToken` (defined on `@azure/core-auth`), and simply returns that from its implementation of `getToken()`.
+It takes a pre-fetched access token in its constructor as an [AccessToken](https://docs.microsoft.com/javascript/api/@azure/core-auth/accesstoken), and simply returns that from its implementation of `getToken()`.

 > You'll need to install the [@azure/core-auth][core_auth] package for this sample.